 - 1. Configure security features as system properties.
 See Tuning Derby. - 2.
 Provide administrative-level protection for the derby.properties file and Derby databases.
 For example, you can protect these files and directories with operating system permissions and firewalls. - 3.
 Turn on user authentication for your system.
 All users must provide valid user IDs and passwords to access the Derby system.
-See Working with user authentication for information.
 If you are using Derby's built-in users, configure users for the system in the derby.properties file.
 Provide the protection for this file. - 4.
 Configure user authorization for sensitive databases in your system.
 Only designated users will be able to access sensitive databases.
 You typically configure user authorization with database-level properties.
-See User authorization for information.
 It is also possible to configure user authorization with system-level properties.
-This is useful when you are developing systems or when all databases have the same level of sensitivity.
+This is useful when you are developing systems or when all databases have the same level of sensitivity. - 5.
+Check and if necessary configure your Derby network security according to your environment.
+See the section "Network client security" in the Derby Server and Administration Guide.